16-cell: Helical construction

+Each eight-edge helix is a skew octagram {8/3} that winds three times around the 16-cell and visits every vertex before closing into a loop.
+Its eight √2 edges are chords of an isocline, a helical arc on which the 8 vertices circle during an isoclinic rotation.
+All eight 16-cell vertices are √2 apart except for opposite (antipodal) vertices, which are √4 apart.
+A vertex moving on the isocline visits three other vertices that are √2 apart before reaching the fourth vertex that is √4 away.

 The eight-cell ring is chiral: there is a right-handed form which spirals clockwise, and a left-handed form which spirals counterclockwise.
 The 16-cell contains one of each, so it also contains a left and a right isocline; the isocline is the circular axis around which the eight-cell ring twists.
 Each isocline visits all eight vertices of the 16-cell.
 Each eight-cell ring contains half of the 16 cells, but all 8 vertices; the two rings share the vertices, as they nest into each other and fit together.
 They also share the 24 edges, though left and right octagram helices are different eight-edge paths.

 Because there are three pairs of completely orthogonal great squares, there are three congruent ways to compose a 16-cell from two eight-cell rings.
 The 16-cell contains three left-right pairs of eight-cell rings in different orientations, with each cell ring containing its axial isocline.
 Each left-right pair of isoclines is the track of a left-right pair of distinct isoclinic rotations: the rotations in one pair of completely orthogonal invariant planes of rotation.
-At each vertex, there are three great squares and six octagram isoclines (one left-right pair) that cross at the vertex and share a 16-cell axis chord.
+At each vertex, there are three great squares and six octagram isoclines that cross at the vertex and share a 16-cell axis chord.